-The family left with nothing – and their home and possessions were destroyed.
-‘We left the camp and went to another camp.
+The family left with nothing – their home and possessions were destroyed.
+‘We left for another camp.
 I was very afraid for my children,' says Naziha's mum, Malaki.

-Conditions in the new camp were miserable at first, she says.
+Conditions in the new camp were awful at first, she says.
 ‘We lived in a school playground.
 They divided it with tarpaulin – two families per space.'

-After six months, the family were supported to rent a flat in the camp.
+After six months, the family secured a flat in the camp.
 Then, finally, in 2012, they were able to return to Nahr al-Bared.
-But the trauma has taken its toll on the family, particularly on Naziha and her brother.
+But the trauma has taken its toll, particularly on Naziha and her brother.

-Our partner Association Najdeh has been helping Naziha come to terms with her traumatic experiences and to find peace.
+Our partner Association Najdeh is helping Naziha come to terms with her difficult experiences and find peace.

 Can you help bring peace to other children like Naziha?